algenty/flowcharting-repository/MAPPING.md

 ![Metrics name example](images/rules_conditions.png)

 ## Options
 ### Rule name
   Enter rule name, for infomation.
-It display on header rule.
+It display on the header of rule.

 ### Apply to metrics
   Enter alias of metric or regular pattern of metric for this rule, metric are aggregated and values are used to evaluate state.